ammarozkan/NowayBankrupt/README.md

 NowayBankrupt is a solution to the problem of hardware based "money tracking programs".
 It is a website.
 So from any device that can reach to the website, app could be used like a charm.
 Okay, okay.
 No more ADs.
-It's just a website to use in my home with my family.
+It's just a website to use in my home with my family to track our money all together.
 It's a really simple flask application.
 I mean REALLY simple.
 And I'm proud of this simplicity.

   This project is based on a simple design.
 A big yellow button scheme on top, and other schemes on bottom.